 Finally!
 Buds with substance.
 White pistils will be sticking in all directions and the buds themselves will be bigger every day.
 Congratulations!
 You have come a long way and your plants are rewarding you.
 Here's the best tips to follow during the flowering phase to get you here:

 Pro Tip 1: Only cut leaves and branches that are dead

 It might be tempting to cut big branches, but your plants need all their power and health they can get right now.
 Never taste the freshly developed flowers - let them grow in peace.
 You might bend the plants and tie them down to create a more horizontal table-like shape instead of a Christmas tree shape.

-Pro Tip 2: Keep humidity at around 70%
+Pro Tip 2: Keep humidity around 45%

 Pro Tip 3: Use a carbon-filtered airflow system

 If it hasn't happened yet, your plants now might develop the known marijuana smell.
 Make sure to use a carbon-filtered airflow system.
 Your airflow system is important at this point and fresh air needs to be constantly flowing into your grow room.
 In this phase, your plants will need a lot of CO2 (carbon dioxide) for growth and health.

 In weeks 4 to 6 of your cannabis flowering, the buds will get bigger and fatter.
 Once the flowers are showing as small white pistils (white wispy hairs), your plants will need more phosphor and potassium.
 Both are important for a good bud formation.
 The nutrients support flowering and fruiting.

 Pro Tip 4: Avoid Nutrient Burn